mthalaneS4/mthalaneS4/README.md

 - 🐍 **Certified in Python for Data Science**, focusing on data manipulation, analysis, and visualization.
 - 📊 **Certified in R Programming for Statistics and Data Science**, covering statistical modeling, hypothesis testing, regression analysis, and data visualization in R.
 - 🏆 **Oracle SQL Certified**, demonstrating proficiency in database management, advanced SQL querying, and optimization.
+- 🌐 **Certified in BigQuery for Data Analysts**, showcasing skills in querying and analyzing data using Google BigQuery.

 ## Key Skills
 - **Data Visualization**: Expertise in creating interactive dashboards and reports using Power BI.